 Imagine if the federal government sold flood insurance in a city where 50% of people lived on a mountain and 50% of people lived in the valley.
 The government offered the same monthly premium to everyone regardless of the risk.
 The government relies on the income from the people paying too much on the mountain to fund the costs of insuring the people paying too little who live in the valley.
 Now imagine that private insurance companies could offer any premium they chose to whoever they wanted in this risk pool.
 You already know what would happen.
 The private companies would target the people living on the mountain and win their business by offering a much lower premium for the same coverage.
 The government would lose all this profit and insure every house in the flood plain at an expected loss.

 The same thing is going on with student loans.
-I have private negotiated deals with the major private refinancing companies.
-If a borrower applies and gets a loan through these links, they get $300 and I get a bonus as well: Common Bond, Sofi, DRB.
-If they apply through this link, they get a $200 bonus and I get a bonus too: Credible.
+I have private refinancing deals with the major private refinancing companies.
+If a borrower applies and gets a loan through my links, they get a cash bonus.

 Private Refinancing Awareness Will Lead to a Flood of Interest Income Leaving the Federal Loan Program